 In 2008, LAUSD allocated $450 million of voter-approved Measure Q bonds to provide new seats through the acquisition, purchase, lease, construction, reconstruction, repair, rehabilitation, furnishing, and equipping of facilities for use as charter schools, and to furnish and equip charter-operated facilities.

-Since that time, CCSA has attempted to work with the District in order to ensure that the promised funds could be utilized by charter schools.
-After a series of reductions to the allocation and failures to produce public records, on November 10, 2015, CCSA sent a letter with the LAUSD Board objecting to another reduction and requesting records justifying the reduction and showing how bond proceeds have been spent for charter schools.
+Since that time, CCSA spent years attempting to work with the District in order to ensure that the promised funds could be utilized by charter schools.
+After a series of reductions to the allocation and failures to produce public records, on November 10, 2015, CCSA filed a letter with the LAUSD Board objecting to another reduction and requesting records justifying the reduction and showing how bond proceeds have been spent for charter schools.
 That day, LAUSD cut $88 million from Measure Q for charter school facilities, thereby reducing the funds allocated for charters to $225 million and breaking their commitment to voters.

 January 11, 2016: CCSA filed Verified Petition and Complaint for Reverse Validation